 As far as Aerospace Logic goes...
 Outstanding product.
 Aerospace Logic service is interesting.
 Overall, no regrets.

 I've flown 30 hours with the new units and they're awesome.
-I am much more confident stretching my flights to 5 hours knowing the fuel on board accurately and partial fueling is much more precise.
+I am much more confident stretching my flights to five hours knowing the fuel on board accurately and partial fueling is much more precise.